top of page

 -

 How does sedation work?Before every euthanasia, pets are sedated and anesthetized first so they are completely unconscious at the time of euthanasia.
 The primary goal at our visit is to decrease stress to the family and pet while providing a peaceful transition.
-Sedation may be given in one or two steps and may be combined with an anesthetic.
+Sedation may be given in one or two steps and will be combined with an anesthetic.
 Sometimes, a sedative is given in a treat or in the mouth directly.
 In some cases, sedation is given as an injection.
 (In this case, they may experience brief discomfort - similar to a vaccine poke.)
 For birds and other exotic pets, a small amount of liquid sedative may be given in the nose to minimize stress.
-Most pets will become sedate 5 to 15 minutes after receiving their medication.
+Most pets will become sedate 10 to 15 minutes after receiving their medication.
 In some cases, an additional dose of sedative is given to help them completely relax.
 The medications used are tailored to each pet’s symptoms and illness.
 They provide pain relief, anxiety relief, loss of consciousness, amnesia, anti-seizure benefits.
 Many pets will show signs of dreaming similar to humans once they are sedated.
 Signs may include snoring, light twitching, eye movement, and smiling.
 Some pets may seem disoriented or loopy as the sedative takes effect.
 This is usually short-lived and resolves as the medicine is absorbed.
+It is common for pets to breath differently when sedated.
+They may also maintain their ability to blink.
+Once they are unconcious, pets may pass urine or stool.
+Their eyes are likely to remain open when sedate and after passing.

 -